 We will send your acceptance letter and DS-2019 form to your home university’s exchange coordinator.
 Your home university exchange coordinator will notify you when it is available for pickup.

 UW-Madison will serve as the sponsor for your J-1 exchange visa.
-UW Study Abroad works with International Student Services (ISS) to obtain the necessary visa documents for exchange students.
+Your UW-Madison study abroad office works with International Student Services (ISS) to obtain the necessary visa documents for exchange students.
 ISS provides some visa application tips on their Pre-Arrival page.
 Most exchange students apply for and receive their J-1 visa without complications.
-However, keep in mind that visas are granted at the discretion of individual consular officers, and UW-Madison, UW Study Abroad, and ISS cannot guarantee you will receive your visa, or assist you in the case of delayed or rejected visa applications.
+However, keep in mind that visas are granted at the discretion of individual consular officers, and UW-Madison, your UW-Madison study abroad office, and ISS cannot guarantee you will receive your visa, or assist you in the case of delayed or rejected visa applications.
 Questions regarding visa processing time or status should be directed back to the U.S. Embassy or Consulate where you applied.